movement-disorders/walking-labs/kats/README.md

     --no-browser --allow-root"
 ```

+> There's also the option to use VS Code to run/edit the Notebooks.
+(Documentation to come in the future).

 Once `NotebookApp` gets launched, copy the `http://127.0.0.1[...]` URL that gets printed on screen, head to your browser (in your Docker host machine), and navigate to it.

 Open the main notebook (located at `./main.ipynb`, assuming we're looking in the `kats` folder, after cloning this repo.
 Then, run it.
 This will install all required dependencies to run Kats inside the running container.